Topological insulators and geometry of vector bundles: Preface

 \subsection{Acknowledgments}

-I am grateful to O.G.\,Kharlanov, K.V.\,Antipin, and A.A.\,Markov for many fruitful discussions.
+I warmly thank my colleagues O.G.\,Kharlanov, K.V.\,Antipin, and A.A.\,Markov for many fruitful discussions.
+I am deeply grateful to the three anonymous referees for their numerous remarks and suggestions, which largely influenced the contents and organization of the notes.
+I thank B.\,Mera, R.-J.\,Slager, and M.A.\,Martin-Delgado for informative and encouraging correspondence regarding the first version of the manuscript.
 I would like to thank all students who attended the lectures for their tricky questions and keen interest in the subject.
-I thank the organizers of Topological Quantum Matter conference at Nordita, Stockholm in August 2019 for the hospitality.
+I thank the organizers of Topological Quantum Matter conference at Nordita, Stockholm in August 2019 for their hospitality.
 The travel support by the Foundation for the Advancement of Theoretical Physics and Mathematics ``BASIS'', grant No.\,19-36-013, is gratefully acknowledged.
 I would like to thank J.\,van Wezel and A.\,Bouhon for insightful discussions during the conference.
 The work was partially supported by RFBR grant No.\,19-02-00828 A.